 PS.
-If you want to build Litecoin mining rigs yourself, click here.
+If you want to build Litecoin or Dogecoin mining rigs yourself, click here.
 Otherwise, I’m based in Auckland, New Zealand, and I can build a brand new GPU mining rig for you.
 The machine is fully automated and works right out of the box.

 Have you been searching for Litecoin miner pictures and wonder how to build a better scrypt mining rig yourself?